-Twenty years ago, a Consultant Oncologist told me that she couldn’t tell another woman she had breast cancer; she never worked again.
+Twenty years ago, a colleague told me that she couldn’t tell another woman she had breast cancer.
 Her experience of medical compassion fatigue, which is sadly increasingly common, sparked my interest in workplace health and eventually led me to my own current role working with doctors in leadership roles and in career difficulty.

 I believe that with a triple approach of mental health care, occupational health, and expert career coaching, this dedicated clinician could have been successfully rehabilitated back to work, on her own terms.